jemin777/ojava7.0/README.md

 ===========================

-OAKJAVA7(JAVA7.0) Programming Language is  invented by  wilmix jemin  j  at  year  2013,2016 in  java(jdk1.6) ,DOTWEB3.0. and OAKJAVA7(JAVA7.0) is  a   World No:1 Programming Language and  it  is   focused  on   creating  DataStructures,Console Application with Wnosql DB, and used  in  web application and Used in Remote X application  and  it  has  Advanced Oops.But OakJava7 windows application is  present in JDollarShell not present in OakJava7(JAVA7.0).
+OAKJAVA7(JAVA7.0) Programming Language is  invented by  wilmix jemin  j  at  year  2013,2016 in  java(jdk1.6) ,DOTWEB3.0. and OAKJAVA7(JAVA7.0) is  a   World Rank A' Programming Language and  it  is   focused  on   creating  DataStructures,Console Application with Wnosql DB, and used  in  web application and Used in Remote X application  and  it  has  Advanced Oops.But OakJava7 windows application is  present in JDollarShell not present in OakJava7(JAVA7.0).
 OAKJava7(JAVA7.0) has Advanced concept like Bucket,Extend,etc. But in JdollarShell only J$Shell GUI,Graphics are found.
 Remote X application is Advanced than Python,Webapplication,and all programming Languages.So Say Good bye to olden web application.